fwd/server/README.md

 <h1 align="center">@fwd/server 🦾</h1>

-> A NodeJS library to simplify authentication.
+> A full-stack NodeJS server built on ExpressJS, with lots of goodies to expedite development.

 ## Install